userapp-io/userapp-dotnet/README.md

 1. Set the client option `Debug` to `true` (see section *options* for more details on setting client options).
 If no logger is set, this automatically adds a MemoryLogger to your API client.
 The logger is retrievable using `api.GetOptions().Logger`.
 2. Like above, set the option `ThrowErrors` to `false`.
 This disables any error exceptions (`UserApp.Exceptions.ServiceException`) being thrown.
 3. Make the API calls that you want to debug.
-E.g. `api.User.Login(login: "test");`
+E.g. `api.User.Login(login: "test");`.
 4. Print the logs!
 See the section `Debugging`.
 5. Stuck?
 Send the output to [support@userapp.io](mailto:support@userapp.io) and we'll help you out.

 ## Special cases

-Even though this client works as a proxy and there are no hard-coded API definitions built into it.
-There are still a few tweaks that are API specific.
+Even though this client works as a proxy and there are no hard-coded API definitions built into it, there are still a few tweaks that are API specific.

 #### Calling API `user.login` will automatically set the client token